 At Stage 3, a full Re-Assessment must be carried out by the NCB every three years.

 At Stage 4, an on-site IECEE Peer Assessment is required initially and once every three years thereafter.
 One Lead Assessor (appointed by the IECEE) shall be accompanied by a Technical Assessor (appointed by each NCB) for this Peer Assessment.
 The IECEE Secretariat shall provide the assessment documentation according to Annex D together with the assessment report number and the previous Peer Assessment report (if any) to the Lead Assessor.
+The combined scope of Lead Assessor (appointed by the IECEE) and Technical Assessor (appointed by the NCB) shall cover all product categories of the CTF Stage 4 applicant.
+A fee, the amount to be decided by the CMC, shall be remitted to the IECEE account by the applicant NCB for each new request for acceptance or for extension of scope of existing acceptance.

+Assessments of CTF Stage 4 laboratories have no relation to the re-assessments of their associated NCB(s) or CBTL(s) and may be conducted separately.

+Progression from CTF Stages 1 and 2 to CTF Stages 3 and 4 is category dependant.
+In order to add a new category to its scope, the CTF can enter max. at Stage 2, as confidence and trust needs to be build up in that new category first.

 Stages 1-4